Derrick Atta Agyei

-Derrick Atta Agyei (born 21 July 2003) is a Ghanaian professional footballer who plays as a left back for Veikkausliiga club KuPS.
+Derrick Atta Agyei (born 21 July 2003) is a Ghanaian professional footballer who plays as a left back for Ykkösliiga club KTP.

 Club career

 Atta Agyei started his senior career with Liberty Professionals in Ghanaian second-tier in 2021.
 During two seasons, he made 50 appearances and scored five goals in the division.

 In 2023, he joined Ghana Premier League club Dreams FC, and also represented the club in the CAF Confederation Cup.
 He totalled 51 appearances, scoring two goals for Dreams.

 In February 2025, Atta Agyei moved to Finland and signed with reigning champions Kuopion Palloseura (KuPS) in top-tier Veikkausliiga.
 Shortly after, he debuted with his new club in Finnish League Cup.